all-agents-challenge/atac2021/index.markdown

 <div style="text-align: center; width:100%;"><em style="font-style:italic; font-weight:bold;">The challenge to build agents that do things on Linked Data</em></div>

+## Process

+Submissions should contain:
+* 1-2 pages of text
+* A short demo video
+* A link to code

+Accepted submissions (finalists) will be invited to extend their paper to 5 pages to appear in the challenge's proceedings.

+More information about the process (judging of finalists, ...) will be published here soon.

 ## Important Dates

 | Event | Date |